simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 ### Enhancing Privacy on Instagram

 **Instagram** has become one of the most popular social media platforms, with millions of users sharing pictures and stories with others worldwide.
-While it is a great way to stay connected with friends and family, it is important to take steps to protect your privacy.
+While it's a great way to stay connected with friends and family, it is important to take steps to protect your privacy.
 Here are some ways to enhance your privacy settings on Instagram:

 #### Making Your Account Private

 **Making your account private** is the first and most important step towards protecting your privacy on Instagram.
 By doing so, only your followers can view your content.
-This setting ensures that your pictures and stories are not visible to the public or individuals who are not your followers.
+This setting ensures that your pictures and stories aren't visible to the public or individuals who aren't your followers.
 This is especially important if you post personal photos or sensitive information on your account.

 When your account is private, you have **control over who can follow you** and see your content.
 You can approve or deny follower requests, and you can also remove followers if you no longer want them to have access to your content.